Polish government preparing EU rift, Tusk warns

 The measures could see its voting rights in the EU Council suspended in what would be an unprecedented step in EU history.

-The Commission has also started preparations to fine Poland for its refusal to honour an EU Council vote on sharing asylum seekers with Greece and Italy.
+The Commission has separately started preparations to fine Poland for its refusal to honour an EU Council vote on sharing asylum seekers with Greece and Italy.

+Law and Justice is also preparing to file World War II reparation claims against Germany, in what would open a new front in its clash with the EU establishment.

 The Smolensk probe comes amid allegations by Law and Justice party chief Jaroslaw Kaczynski that Tusk colluded with Russia in the air disaster that killed his twin brother and then Polish president Lech Kaczynski as well as 95 senior officials.

-Jaroslaw Kaczynski recently told Polish media that he had informed German chancellor Angela Merkel that Tusk had “plenty to fear” from the investigation.
+Jaroslaw Kaczynski recently told Polish media that he had told German chancellor Angela Merkel that Tusk had “plenty to fear” from the Smolensk investigation.

 He also told Tusk’s Civic Platform party in parliament not to “wipe your treacherous mouths with my late brother's name.
 You destroyed him, you murdered him”.